martins5678/Human-Resources-Absenteeism/README.md

 ## Dashboard

 The dashboard within the Human Resources domain is shown below.
 It has two views: project overview and dashboard view.
-The project overview gave an account of the problem statement, while the dashboard shows key performance indicators (KPIs).
+The project overview gave an account of the problem statement, while the dashboard shows different charts to convey insights from the dataset.
 The dashboard can be filtered to a granular level using the apply filter button.
 Filters hidden by default become visible when clicking the apply filter button.

 The menu button on the left pane of the dashboard facilitates navigation through the dashboard.